elliotdata/AppleStore_EDA/README.md

 - Drawing insights using SQL queries for data-driven business decisions.

 You can view my program certificate for this project [here](https://www.udemy.com/certificate/UC-328ae17c-df7d-46ce-84ff-abc120c0b61a/).

-Feel free to explore the SQL queries and insights presented in this repository.
-For further details, refer to the SQL files provided.